Working Interest in Wizard Lake up from 20% to 100% in 18 months

 The primary focus of the JV has been on the development and optimisation of existing oil pools.
 A disciplined and pragmatic technical approach in nearby areas has uncovered robust exploration potential.
-The JV exploration drilling program is currently focussed the Rex (Upper Mannville) oil play.
-The successful drilling and testing of the Wizard Lake Rex well re-directs the immediate focus in CY2019 to the continued development of the Rex field as outlined below.
+The Wizard Lake Rex Oil Discovery is now in development and focussed on the Rex (Upper Mannville) oil play.
+The successful drilling and testing of the first Wizard Lake Rex-1 well re-directed the focus to the continued development of the Rex field as outlined below.

 The Wizard Lake Rex well was spud on the 24 November 2018 and, following a 27 stage fracture stimulation program, the well commenced clean-up flows on December 24th.
 Initial flow testing of the Wizard Lake Rex horizontal oil well recorded production rates of more than 300 barrels of oil per day.

 Rex-2 Development Well

 Rex-2 was drilled and completed in August 2019.
 A successful 35 stage frac placing over 1000 tonnes of proppant into the Rex formation was announced on 26 August 2019 and flowback and testing commenced shortly after.
 Steadily increasing production rates in Rex-2 during the test period enabled commercial production to be established for the well.
 Final 24 hour testing flow rates averaged 700 boepd.

 Rex-3 – Development Well